aosabook/500lines/functionalDB/chapter.md

    (write-entity [storage entity])
    (drop-entity [storage entity]))
 ````

-In our database, as mentioned above, we’ll hold the data in memory, and use the following *InMemory* implementation of the *Storage* protocol:
+And here's our in-memory implementation of the protocol, which uses a map as the backing store:

 ````clojure
 (defrecord InMemory [] Storage